42win/machineLearning/Supervised/Classification/Classification_img_using_TF_1/README.md

 # Image Classification

-using TensorFlow and Keras
+framework : TensorFlow

+library : Keras
+- API to deploy Artificial neural network
+- Allow us to make a multi layer perceptron and convolutional neural network easly

-using CNN (Concvulational Neural Network)
+architecture : CNN (Concvulational Neural Network)
 -	Arsitektur CNN is a neural network yang using a layer convulational and max pooling

 ## Tujuan